Care Leavers Local Offer

 • request access to your social care record.

-If you're a looked after child or a care leaver and are worried about any of the decisions made about you by Harrow children's services, you can get help from a Coram Voice advocate.
-They will:
+If you're a looked after child, or a care leaver, and worried about decisions made about you by Harrow's children's services, there is support.
+A Coram Voice advocate will:

 Practical and emotional support